Metal Door Frame Casing: Avoiding Aesthetic Flaws & 3 Other Benefits

 (Editor's Note: This article was originally published in December 2017 and was recently updated.)

-Topics: Architecture, Aesthetics, Design, metal mouldings, Architectural Mouldings
+Topics: Architectural & Design, metal mouldings, Architectural Mouldings

 For free education on materials, applications and more for both OEM and architectural roll forming -- delivered right to your email.